Unakepro/Webshop/README.md

 ## Run

-Now the only step is run webshop.
+Now the only step is to run a webshop.

 ```bash
 python3 main.py